Grilled Tiger prawns & citrus som tam salad

 1 tablespoon peanuts, fried or roasted

-3 red bird’s-eye chillies (more if you like it spicy)
+3 red bird’s-eye chillies (add more if you like it spicy)

-200g shredded green papaya (can be found in most Asian supermarkets)
+200g shredded green papaya (available at most Asian supermarkets)

 10–15g palm sugar